 - 1. Support the establishment of bed and breakfast uses in single detached dwellings, provided that: - a.
 The use is accessory and secondary to the residential use of a dwelling; - b.
 The use does not change the residential character of the dwelling; - c.
-The proprietor of the establishment resides on the premises; - d.
+The proprietor of the establishment resides on the premises;

+- d.
 Guest rooms are provided as temporary accommodations on a daily basis; - e.
 The Leeds, Grenville and Lanark District Health Unit is consulted, reviews, and permits the establishment; - f.
 The use does not create or become a public nuisance with regard to noise, odour, traffic, parking, or signage; and - g.
-The use is permitted by the Zoning By-law.
+The use is permitted in the Zoning By-law.

-2.5.2.6 Short-term Rentals [New Section]
+2.5.2.6 Short-term Rentals

 - 1. Permit the establishment of short-term rentals in residential dwellings, provided that: - a.
 The use is accessory and secondary to the residential use of a dwelling; - b.
 The use does not change the residential character of the dwelling; - c.
-The proprietor of the short-term rental resides on the premises;
+The proprietor of the short-term rental resides on the premises; - d.

-- d.
 Guest rooms are provided as temporary accommodations on a daily basis; - e.
 The use does not create or become a public nuisance with regard to noise, odour, traffic, or parking; and - f.
-The use is permitted by the Zoning By-law. - 2.
-Council may consider requiring registration of short-term rental properties using a licensing system to ensure the Town's public safety and property standards are met.
+The use is permitted in the Zoning By-law. - 2.
+Council may consider requiring registration of short-term rental properties using a licensing system to ensure the Town's public safety and property standards are met. - The Town may specify the residential dwelling types in which short-term rentals are permitted through the Zoning By-law, a licensing system or other Town policy documents and regulations.